ErasmusProjectFTN/module-recommender-service/README.md

 # Module recommender service

-Based on the grades student has, using collaborative filtering and Pierson Correlation appropriate module is returned to the active user.
+Based on the grades student has, using collaborative filtering and Pearson Correlation appropriate module is returned to the active user.

 ## Before starting this project